Toggle: English / Spanish

 Other treatments may include:

 Epiglottitis can be a life-threatening emergency.
-However, with proper treatment, the outcome is usually good.
+With proper treatment, the outcome is usually good.

-The bacteria that causes epiglottitis is contagious.
-If someone in your family is sick from this bacteria, you need to be tested and treated appropriately.
+The most common bacteria (H. influenza type b) that causes epiglottitis is easily spread.
+If someone in your family is sick from this bacteria, other family members need to be tested and treated.

-Burns JE, Hendley JO.
+Nayak JL, Weinberg GA.
 Epiglottitis.
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 59.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 64.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.